 - Bypass host-based authentication services.

-- Read resources which are not accessible to the public, such as trace.axd in ASP.NET or metadata APIs in an AWS environment.
+- Read resources and a lot of useful information which are not accessible to the public, such as trace.axd in ASP.NET or metadata APIs in an AWS environment.

 - Scan the internal network to which the server is connected to.